HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 Fiscal Impact

-Fiscal impacts wi11 vary depending on the scope of implementation, including signage, public
+Fiscal impacts will vary depending on the scope of implementation, including signage, public

 education, container distribution logistics, and enforcement needs, but are not expected to be